jhonnyo88/multi-agent-setup/README.md

 ---

+## 👨‍💼 For Project Owners

+New to managing AI development teams?
+Start here:

+📖 **[Project Owner's Guide](docs/project-management/PROJECT_OWNER_GUIDE.md)** - Complete guide to directing your AI team

+🎯 **Quick Start for Owners:**
+1. Define your features in `docs/dna/roadmap.md`
+2. Create GitHub Issues for new features
+3. Monitor progress and approve completed work
+4. The AI team handles all technical implementation

+**No coding experience required** - communicate through GitHub Issues and get professional results.

+---

 ## 🔧 Adapting for Your Project

 This implementation is specifically built for DigiNativa (a learning game for Swedish public sector), but **the structure is designed to be highly adaptable**.